How To Pick Your Investments?

 • Liquidity

-Cash is the most liquid investment but it comes with no return or growth.
-Some investment opportunities in India like real estate may provide higher returns without providing liquidity but long- term high returns.
-Keep short term investments for liquidity and create long- term investment for high future returns
+Cash is the most liquid investment, but it comes with no return or growth.
+Some investment opportunities in India, like real estate, may provide higher returns without providing liquidity but with long-term high returns.
+Keep short-term investments for liquidity and create long- term investments for high future returns

 • Risk

-Risk is arguably the most critical factor when analyzing both short-term and long-term investments.
-However, a choice of low- risk alternative investments on Grip brings steady monthly returns.
-Ideal for the appetite of a conservative investor, this investment opportunity invites low ticket size investment in some of its best products.
+Risk is arguably the most critical factor when analysing both short-term and long-term investments.
+However, a choice of low-risk alternative investments on Grip brings steady monthly returns.
+Ideal for the appetite of a conservative investor, this investment opportunity invites low ticket-size investment in some of its best products.

 Investment Strategies

-It is also important to quantitatively figure out your goals.
+It is also important to figure out your goals quantitatively.
 Having a corpus of a certain amount to retire by a certain age is a specific and quantitative investment strategy.

 Try out multiple investment opportunities as diversifying your investment portfolio will help in better wealth creation.
-Low risk alternative investments are the most trending investments of our time.
-You can take a look at some of the short- term investment opportunities on Grip.
+Low-risk alternative investments are the trending investments of our time.
+You can take a look at some of the short-term investment opportunities on Grip.

 • Value Investing